codefresh-io/cap-docs.codefresh.io/_docs/pipelines/nested-workflows.md

 Use the examples below to create the Workflow Templates that run the nested workflows.

 **Submit Workflow**

-The example references the `submit-workflow` template, `argo-hub.argo-workflows.0.0.3` and above, in the Codefresh Hub for Argo.
+The example references the `submit-workflow` template, `argo-hub.argo-workflows.0.0.3` and higher, in the Codefresh Hub for Argo.

 ```yaml
 apiVersion: argoproj.io/v1alpha1